 Your function should be able to operate on 1d arrays as inputs, i.e. use numpy math functions in your function, e.g. numpy.sin instead of math.sin.
+Besides the constants, coordinates, and speeds, there is a special variable time that you can use to give the current value of time inside your function.

-The function has to return the derivatives of the states in the order of the "state" attribute.
+Note: The function has to return the derivatives of the states in the order of the state attribute.